 There are a number of Heatmap software available in the market.
 Here are the top 5 among them:

 1. Microsoft Clarity

-Microsoft Clarity is a free analytics tool developed by Microsoft and it has 3 key features: Sessions Playback, Heatmaps, and Insights Dashboard that will provide you with insights into how your users are interacting with a particular site.
+Microsoft Clarity is a free analytics tool developed by Microsoft.
+It has three key features: Sessions Playback, Heatmaps, and Insights Dashboard which will provide you with insights into how your users are interacting with a particular site.
 It offers Clickmaps and Scrollmaps besides the typical filters like OS, country, timeframe, browser, etc. Microsoft Clarity manages machine learning in identifying actions like ‘excessive clicking’, ‘rage clicking’, ‘dead clicking’ in your dashboard, Heatmaps, and records of sessions.

 Pricing: Free of cost

 Hotjar is a powerful analytics and conversion optimization tool.
 They offer different types of Heatmaps like click, tap, scroll, and mouse movement Heatmaps.
 It combines Heatmaps, session recordings, form analytics, funnels, polls & surveys.
 With session recording and conversion funnels, you can discover and fix usability issues on your site.
 Hotar’s reporting dashboard is very easy on the eye and user-friendly.

 Pricing: Start from $39 per month.
 They also offer a limited free plan